angular/angular/aio/content/start/index.md

 The next step is to create a new alert feature that uses product data from the `ProductListComponent`.
 The alert checks the product's price, and, if the price is greater than &dollar;700, displays a **Notify Me** button that lets users sign up for notifications when the product goes on sale.

-This section walks you through creating a child component, `ProductAlertsComponent` that can receive data from its parent component, `ProductListComponent`.
+This section walks you through creating a child component, `ProductAlertsComponent`, that can receive data from its parent component, `ProductListComponent`.

 1. Click on the plus sign above the current terminal to create a new terminal to run the command to generate the component.